 The results are in!
 Our library sector blog posts always have strong readership, but we noticed enthusiasm for three library posts in particular, demonstrating readers’ interest in what guest bloggers Miriam Kahn and Stephen Abram have to say about trends and opportunities for special librarians.
 They’re worthy of a reprise, and just in case there’s anyone out there who missed them the first time… please read on!

 The results are in!
 Guest blogger Margot Note’s archives blog posts have strong readership, but we noticed enthusiasm for three in particular, demonstrating readers’ interest in digital archives, and what digitization means for preservation and description.
 They’re worthy of a reprise, and just in case there’s anyone out there who missed them the first time… please read on!

 At Lucidea we work on KM projects with clients around the globe, in almost every industry.
 One question that we hear again and again is “But isn’t SharePoint a KM application?”
 We love this question and we hate this question, because the answer is “it depends.”
 It depends on what you mean by an application, and what that implies.
 This post covers some of the challenges of using SharePoint for knowledge management.

 Taking grant writing workshops, attending funding agency webinars, and reading grant writing tips can be incredibly helpful, but sometimes you need a little extra help from a grant specialist.
 A grant specialist is not just a grant writer, they’re an expert in leading a museum though the entire grant acquisition process.

-This series of blog posts on client engagement is inspired by a reader comment.
+This blog post on client engagement in special libraries is inspired by a reader comment.
 Thanks!

 “I appreciate Stephen Abram's tips.
 Could you talk more of 'engagement'?
 How can special librarians 'engage' employees?
 THANK YOU!”